webstaxx/Tallyne/README.md

 # Tallyne

-Tallyne is an Esolang in which you write some tasks in sentences as tasks on a To-Do list and then finally tally them all (Execute).
-(Esolangs are usually funny but ig this ones more serious than funny but dw I'll make a funny one sometime when I'm bored :P)
+Tallyne is a minimal, task-based language inspired by the structure of a To-Do list.
+Code is written as single-line tasks under named Routines, then tallied (executed) step by step.

+It combines the simplicity of Procedural Programming with the modularity of Object-Oriented Programming, letting you treat each system or hardware part as its own entity.

+Designed for clarity, control, and real-world logic—perfect for robotics and automation.

 ## Structure:
 - `{NAME_OF_THE_LIST}` Creates a new "Routine" (much like a Class).
-- Each "task" (a statement) is written in a bullet `#` under a Routine.
+- Each "task" (a statement) is prefixed with a bullet `#` under a Routine.
-- Any line not prefixed with # is treated as a comment.
+- Any line not prefixed with `#` is treated as a comment.
 - `<#>` marks the end of the Routine.
 - The `{TASKS}` Routine is executed by default.
 - Tallyne is not case sensitive which means "HELLO" and "hello" are treated same.